-According to a 2011 study by the Central District of California, about 9% of bankruptcy filers nationwide file for bankruptcy without an attorney.
-The overall number varies by state and jurisdiction, however.
-For example, in 2011 in the Central District, a whopping 28% of bankruptcy filings were by pro se litigants (the legal term for "filing on your own”).
-This number increased from 20% in 2007.
+Many people file for Chapter 7 bankruptcy without an attorney.
+In fact, in some districts, a whopping 28% of bankruptcy filings were by pro se litigants (the legal term for "filing on your own").

 In many cases, problems arise even before the consumer files for bankruptcy.

-Even if the debtor chooses the correct chapter to file under, pitfalls abound in the paperwork phase of bankruptcy.
+Even if the debtor chooses the correct chapter, pitfalls abound in the paperwork phase of bankruptcy.

-If you decide to file for bankruptcy on your own, find out what services are available in your district for pro so filers.
-Some bankruptcy courts hold pro so clinics where an attorney describes the bankruptcy options and process.
+If you decide to file for bankruptcy on your own, find out what services are available in your district for pro se filers.
+Some bankruptcy courts hold pro se clinics where an attorney describes the bankruptcy options and process.
 Others can connect you with legal aid organizations that do the same.
 Many courts and their websites have information for consumers filing for bankruptcy—from brochures describing low-cost or free services to detailed information about bankruptcy.

 Getting a good self-help book is also an excellent idea.
-Any bankruptcy book worth its salt will highlight situations when you should talk to an attorney – take that advice to heart.
+Any bankruptcy book worth its salt will highlight situations when you should talk to an attorney.

 You also might be able to find an attorney who will provide advice without full representation.
 And most bankruptcy attorneys will meet with you for free for an initial consultation.
 That might be enough for you to learn that bankruptcy is not for you, to determine which chapter is best for you, or to discover that you have some issues that might mean going it alone is a bad idea.